 A design pattern is a description of a solution to a recurring problem.
 It outlines the elements that are necessary to solve the challenge without prompting the reader to address the issue in a specific way.

 Unfortunately, we also regularly see recurring patterns of ineffective behaviour.
 These are called Anti-Patterns.
-To explore the topic more deeply, please see this growing collection of articles.

 The following is an exploration of one of the most common Anti-Patterns: Micromanagement.

 Anti-Pattern Name: Micromanagement

 Aliases: Over-Controlling; Someone is Looking over My Shoulder

 Scale: Team and/or across multiple teams